dbanck/ansible-local/docs/roles_basics.md

 - Change shell for current user: `chsh -s /usr/local/bin/fish`

 ## git
-Basic git installation, global git configuration and gitignore.
+Basic git installation, global git configuration, and gitignore.

 ## home
 Personal directories and bins.

 ## iterm (macOS only)
-Installs iterm2, a auch better terminal for OS X, including a configuration with Hack and Droid Sans Mono as fonts and jellybeans as colortheme.
+Installs iterm2, a much better terminal for OS X, including a configuration with Hack and Droid Sans Mono as fonts and jellybeans as color theme.

 ## kwm (macOS only)
 A tiling window manager.
 Not a real replacement for i3, but pretty close.